plaid/plaid-link-ios/README.md

 # Plaid Link for iOS [![version][link-sdk-version]][link-sdk-pod-url] [![swift compatibility][link-sdk-swift-compat]][link-sdk-spi-url]

-📱 This repository contains multiple sample applications (requiring Xcode 11) that demonstrate integration and use of Plaid Link for iOS.
+📱 This repository contains multiple sample applications (requiring Xcode 14) that demonstrate integration and use of Plaid Link for iOS.
 * [Swift+UIKit](LinkDemo-Swift)
 * [Swift+SwiftUI](LinkDemo-SwiftUI)
 * [Objective-C](LinkDemo-ObjC)

 📚 Detailed instructions on how to integrate with Plaid Link for iOS can be found in our main documentation at [plaid.com/docs/link/ios][link-ios-docs].

-1️⃣  The previous major version of LinkKit can be found on the [main-v1][link-main-v1] branch.
+5️⃣ If you're updating from version 4.x to 5.x please read our [migration guide](v5-migration-guide).

 :warning: All integrations must upgrade to version 4.1.0 of the SDK (released January 2023) by January 1, 2024, to maintain support for Chase OAuth connections.